lachlan-masters/Honestly/README.md

 ## Architectural Diagram
 ![CFC_Subcomp_2021_Architectural_Diagram](https://user-images.githubusercontent.com/74993848/127756954-03944d9d-478c-4539-8a99-946fbf5ae7ef.png)

-Honestly is run on a Node engine with a Sequel database.The critical news events are scraped by the News API and parsed by the Watson Natural Language Understanding engine.
+Honestly is run on a Node engine with a Sequel database.
+The critical news events are scraped by the News API and parsed by the Watson Natural Language Understanding engine.
 Ratings are pulled from various APIs and the web.
 The supply chain information of each individual product is plugged through a key into the business’ supply chain management software, and compared against industry benchmarks.

 ## Technology
 **IBM Cloud Services**